Admissions Requirements COVID-19 Update

 - Commitment to “service of others” through non-medical volunteer activities

-- Diverse physician shadowing experiences including exposure to primary care
+- Diverse clinical experiences including exposure to direct physician shadowing

 - Patient contact through clinical and/or medical experiences